A BRIEF HISTORY OF GARDENING

 Meanwhile in the 7th century the Arabs created a huge empire.
 When they conquered Persia they took over many Persian ideas about gardens.

 Islamic gardens were surrounded by walls and very often they were divided into 4 by watercourses.
-In the centre was a pool or pavilion.
+In the center was a pool or pavilion.
 Islamic gardens also contained rills and fountains and they were decorated with mosaics and glazed tiles.
 Rows of plane or cypress were planted for shade.
 The Arabs also grew fruit trees.

 In the early 8th century the Arabs conquered Spain.
 The Moors as they were called, grew ash, laurel, hazel, walnut, poplar, willow and elm.
 They also grew orange and lemon trees as well as dates, figs, almonds, apricots, apples, pears, quinces, plums and peaches.
 They also grew a wide variety of flowers including roses, hollyhocks, narcissus, violets, wallflowers and lilies.